github/training-kit/paths/merge-conflict/02-mc-desc.md

 sidebar:
   nav: "merge-conflicts"
 main-content: |
   To explain a merge conflict, it might be useful to have an example.
 Imagine we are creating a template for people to describe themselves.
-You might have something like looks like this:
+You might have something that looks like this:

   ```
   Name: First Last